oshitha191/LoanApprovalPrediction/README.md

 LOAN APPROVAL PREDICTION USING ML AND XAI

-This project predicts loan approval using financial and demographic features.
+This project builds a machine learning–based system to predict loan approval using financial and demographic data.

-EDA covers missing values, outliers, distributions, and correlations.

-Preprocessing includes encoding, scaling, and balancing.

-Seven ML models were trained and compared.

-Random Forest achieved the best overall performance.
+Multiple ML models were evaluated, with Random Forest achieving the best performance across standard metrics.

-Evaluation used accuracy, precision, recall, F1-score, and ROC–AUC.

-XAI methods (SHAP, PDP, Permutation Importance) explain model decisions.
+Explainable AI techniques (SHAP, PDP, and Permutation Importance) were applied to interpret model decisions.

-CIBIL Score, Loan Term, and Loan Amount emerged as key predictors.

-Insights align with real loan-approval logic.

-The notebook includes full workflow, evaluation, and visual explanations.
+Key factors such as CIBIL score, loan term, and loan amount were identified, aligning with real-world lending logic.

+Project Demo Video

+A detailed explanation of the project workflow, model evaluation, and XAI results is available here:[https://drive.google.com/file/d/1PN4kbIhs64Izk6e5_5gkQTuORj6dUNlE/view?usp=drive_link]